-Chamberlain College of Nursing Reviews - Nursing Masters
+Chamberlain College of Nursing Reviews - Master's in Nursing

 I haven't had any problems with this school and I have learned a great deal.
 The only issue I have had is finding preceptors, but that would have been an issue with any school.
 As with any online institution, you have to be disciplined, focused, and study, and you will get out of it what you put in.

 I graduated from Chamberlain in 2014 with my BSN.
 Then I enrolled in their FNP program, graduating February 2017.
 I'm so glad I did.
 Best thing I every did.
 I'm learning so much from the online program.
 The immersion weekend was a blast.
 Now I'm doing clinical and loving it!!!

 I truly believe Chamberlain has prepared me well to pursue a successful career as a family nurse practitioner.
 Of course, it depends on how much effort we put in to it as well.
 But I found it totally comparable to other schools around, including some of the public universities.

 Best online school there is.
 What you put into it reflects what you get from the program.
 Independence and autonomy are a must!
 It is Perfect for full time workers and those who have a family.
 Financial aid services are amazing!
 They really go the distance to make sure you know what to do next!

 I obtained both my ADN-BSN and my MSN-FNP through Chamberlain.
 I feel that my overall experiences and knowledge gained have allowed me to successfully find a career as a FNP.
 I have recommended this program to many of my nursing friends.
 After seeing and hearing of my success with Chamberlain severally of them have enrolled.